Citrus-Software/mikan-docs/docs/usage/deformers/blend.md

 # Blend

-To apply a blendshape, select the target shapes first, then the destination mesh,
-and create the blendshape deformer as you normally would in Maya.
+To apply a blendshape, select the target shapes first, then the destination mesh, and create the blendshape deformer as you normally would in Maya.

 Once the blendshape is set up, **save this information into the template**
-by selecting the mesh that carries the blendshape and following the save procedure described in the *Deformers Overview* section.
+by selecting the mesh that carries the blendshape and following the save procedure described in the [Overview](./overview.md) section.

 :::warning
-⚠️ Tang does not support in-betweens.
+Tangerine does not support in-betweens yet.
 Only shapes with weight = 1 will be saved (index 6000 in Maya).
-Tang also does not recreate groups or their weights.
+Tangerine also does not recreate groups or their weights.
 :::

-## connection to the rig
+## Connection to the rig

-If you want animators to drive specific blendshape weights directly in the rig,
+If you want animators to drive specific blendshape weights directly in the rig, you have to expose these weights through modifiers with corresponding hooks.
+Detailed informations in the [technical references](/docs/references/deformers/blend.md).
-you can expose these weights through modifiers, in the same way as for nonlinear deformers (e.g. connecting a custom attribute on a controller to a blendshape channel).